 Similarly the trip to Kilve Court is one of the most eagerly awaited events in Year 7 and the one which many older students look back on with real fondness.
 Three days are spent in a variety of outdoors activities including climbing and abseiling, mountain boarding, archery.

 With instruction during the day and a range of evening activities, the ski trip for Years 8 and 10 is an action-packed and enjoyable start to the Christmas holidays.

-Subject specific expeditions in the Middle School and Sixth Form allow girls to gain experience in a particular subject or topic.
+Subject specific expeditions in Middle School and Sixth Form allow students to gain experience in a particular subject or topic.

 Year 9 visit battlefields, memorials and war graves in Belgium and France bringing their study of the First World War alive.

 In Year 10 artists work on an environmental project linked to their GCSE coursework in Cornwall.
 Geographers study river processes and features, investigate river water quality, measure long shore drift at Porlock Bay and study the impact of tourism at Minehead to develop their investigative skills.